imyashkale/portfolio/docs/blog/posts/ckad/helm-charts.md

 ## Overview

-Deploying applications in Kubernetes can be simplified using Helm, a package manager for Kubernetes.
-This post guides you through deploying an application using a Helm chart.
+This guide explains how to deploy and manage the MySQL database using Helm in a Kubernetes environment.
+Helm, a package manager for Kubernetes, simplifies the process of managing Kubernetes applications.

 !!! note
     For detailed Helm installation instructions, refer to [Installing Helm](https://helm.sh/docs/intro/install/).
-Helm Charts package all the resource definitions needed to deploy an application in Kubernetes.
+Helm Charts package all the resource definitions necessary to deploy an application in Kubernetes.

-## Deploying an Application with Helm
+## Deploying MySQL with Helm

-Helm simplifies Kubernetes application deployment by packaging all necessary resources in a chart.
-Here’s how to deploy an application using Helm:
+Helm streamlines the deployment of applications in Kubernetes, and here’s how you can use it to deploy MySQL:

 ### 1. Add a Helm Repository

-First, add a Helm repository.
-Repositories contain collections of charts.
+First, add the Bitnami Helm repository which contains the MySQL chart:

 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami